Navigate our Online Program Admissions Process and Start Your Degree!

 Step 5 – Complete Financial Check-in

-Once you are registered for classes, log in to your ASIST account to complete Financial Check-In so that you can lock in your online class seats.
+Once you are registered for classes, you can complete Financial Check-in.
 Keep in mind:

 - After registration, it takes 3-5 business days for your FAFSA to be processed and on file.

-- If pursuing a graduate program or above, ask about redeeming a book voucher with your Financial Aid.
+- If pursuing a graduate program or higher, ask about redeeming a book voucher with your financial aid.